Mahua Moitra: Political career

 She quit her position as vice-president at JPMorgan Chase in London in 2009 to enter Indian politics.
 Subsequently, she joined the Indian Youth Congress, the youth wing of the Indian National Congress party where she was one of the trusted hands of Rahul Gandhi in the project "Aam Admi Ka Sipahi".
 In 2010, she moved to the All India Trinamool Congress party.
 She was elected from the Karimpur constituency in Nadia district, West Bengal in the Legislative Assembly elections held in 2016.
 She has been elected as a member of parliament to the 17th Lok Sabha from Krishnanagar, West Bengal.

 On 13 November 2021, she was appointed TMC party's Goa in-charge to prepare the party for contesting the 2022 Goa Legislative Assembly election.

 She won the Lok Sabha elections of 2024 by a margin of 56,705 votes and returned to parliament with a decisive victory.

+In May 2026, Moitra, along with fellow Trinamool Congress MP Kirti Azad, announced her association with the Cockroach Janta Party, a satirical online political movement formed in response to controversial remarks by Chief Justice of India Surya Kant.

+2026 MPs Rebellion

+Following the 2026 Assembly Elections, 20 out of the 28 Members of Parliament from Trinamool Congress decided to leave Mamata Banerjee and the Trinamool Congress.
+They formed a new group and decided to merge with a relatively little known National Party, the Nationalist Citizens Party of India and presented a representation in this regards to Lok Sabha Speaker Om Birla on 14 June 2026.

+After this major split in the Trinamool Congress, only 8 Lok Sabha MPs remained loyal to Mamata Banerjee.
+The loyalist MPs included Abhishek Banerjee, Mahua Moitra, Saugata Roy, Kalyan Banerjee, Kirti Azad, Pratima Mondal and Sajda Ahmed.